Podcast Dinner with the President

 A large diamond-shaped outline of santolina would surround each crab-apple tree.
 Each diamond would be set in a larger outline: a small clipped English boxwood hedge and, next to the lawn, a low growing hybrid boxwood called Greenpillow, developed by Henry Hohman in Kingsville, Maryland.

-The divisions gave the garden its own pattern, not unlike an early American garden in South Virginia, in which the earth could be left bare if need be and the garden would still have form.
+The divisions gave the garden its own pattern, not unlike an early American garden in Southern Virginia, in which the earth could be left bare if need be and the garden would still have form.
 The well-outlined areas could be bedded out as the season demanded: but the roses could remain, planted in the corners and edges as a strong accent woven into the tapestry of flowers that would change with the seasons.

 In spring there would be flowering bulbs, such as tulips, with a border of lapis blue Mùscari.
 In summer the border would be changed to plants of dark lavender heliotrope, while larger sections would have pale pink geraniums, lilies, white dianthus, blue salvia, lady’s mantle, cosmos, and lemon verbena, to mention a few.
 In fall the plants would be lifted again to allow for planting of chrysanthemums, Anemone japonica, and Michaelmas daisies.
 As winter approached, the garden would be put to bed, only the roses would remain, while the soil was being fertilized and turned over.